tinydeltas/nelhusseini.github.io/README.md

 I'm a second year doctoral student at University of Maryland.
 [Read more about my life](https://nelhusseini.github.io/about/)

 Use this site to discover my work and other projects I'm interested in.
-Feel free to contact me below if you have any questions!
+Feel free to contact me using any of the platforms below if you have any questions!